jeremyphilson27/Artificial-Intelligence-Optimized-Structural-Active-Control/README.md

    ```bash
    pip install stable-baselines3 gymnasium shimmy scipy notebook
    ```

+   Also you need to install `matlab.engine` dependency.
+You might check the [official documentation](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) for the installation guide.
+Otherwise, you might not be able to run `pid_rl_optimization.ipynb` to do the RL training.

 2. **Run the Notebook**:
    - Open `pid_rl_optimization.ipynb`.
    - Execute all cells to train the agent.